 This majestic bird is on the Amber list for conservation and relies on fragile wetland sites and estuaries for migration and winter roosts.
 This large white swan is larger than the Berwick swan,which comes to the country for the winter from Siberia.
 Whooper swans have honking calls, while Berwick swans sound more like excited dogs.

 Other winter visitors to Scotland that rely on wetland sites and estuaries are geese.
 Flocks of geese make their way to the country from Greenland, Svalbard and Iceland in impressive numbers each winter and are another of the country’s impressive wildlife spectacles.

 Skeins of geese travelling in their ‘v’ formations are a sight of the changing seasons each year.
-Notable sights are the Svalbard barnacle geese at Caerlaverock Wetland Centre, geese from Greenland on Islay in the Inner Hebrides, and pink-footed geese at a number of sites including Montrose Basin, Loch of Strathbeg, and Loch Leven National Nature Reserve.
+Notable sights for fans of Scottish birds are the Svalbard barnacle geese at Caerlaverock Wetland Centre, geese from Greenland on Islay in the Inner Hebrides, and pink-footed geese at a number of sites including Montrose Basin, Loch of Strathbeg, and Loch Leven National Nature Reserve.

 Greater Spotted Woodpecker

 One attractive bird species found in Scottish woodlands and at rural bird tables in wooded areas is the greater spotted woodpecker.
 This bird is often heard more often than it is seen – hammering on tree trunks to create its distinctive drumming sound, or making its loud call.